Stats & Records

 - Pro since 2012

-- Four wins by KO, one by submission (RNC), nine by decision
+- Four wins by KO, two by submission (2 RNC), nine by decision

 - Had 4-0 record in Invicta FC, with wins over Ashley Cummins, Alida Gray, Mizuki Inoue and Jodie Esquibel